Updated: Jan 18

 Remember, it is not the healthy fats in our diet that is making us fat…it is the carbohydrates.
 Don’t blame the fat for what carbs did!

-To learn more about how to follow an anti-inflammatory, low-carb, healthy ketogenic lifestyle, we are running a series of courses, from our beginners evening, to our four-week programme and for those who have been following a keto diet for a while but your weight may have plateaued or you wan to learn more, we have an evening course Keto Pro.
+To learn more about how to follow an anti-inflammatory, low-carb, healthy ketogenic lifestyle, we are running a series of courses, from our beginners evening, to our four-week programme and for those who have been following a keto diet for a while but your weight may have plateaued and you want to learn more, we have some news coming soon!!

 Keto Bread rolls